klinbee/Revamped-Floating-Islands/README.md

 Changes:
 -Adds the normal biome distribution into floating islands.
-\n-And due to biomes being added, structures properly generate.
+-And due to biomes being added, structures properly generate.
 -Made ores more common since there is less terrain.
 -Made diamond/ancient debris vein sizes larger again because of less terrain.
 -Added "oceans" where less terrain generates and more aquifers generate to simulate floating bodies of water.